 - Compress Images: Image files are big, and the larger they are the slower they load; so compressing images can make a big difference to page load speeds.
 Consider installing Smush.it, or try compressing files individually by using an online image optimization service such as imageoptimizer.net.

 - Check the Social Sharing Plugin: Many social sharing plugins hog resources and slow sites down by trying to load too many icons.
-If you don’t use it already consider installing WPSocialite instead of your existing plugin.

 - Optimize the MySQL Database Tables: Optimizing the database on a regular basis is an extremely effective way to speed up WordPress sites.
 The WP-DB Manager plugin can do it automatically, but learning how to back up MySQL databases manually can be a better option because using less plugins can mean more speed.